Eminent theatre personality Saoli Mitra dead | Entertainment

 - India

-Saoli Mitra, eminent theatre personality and daughter of legendary actor Sombhu Mitra and Tripti Mitra died at her residence in South Kolkata on Sunday of heart ailments.
+Saoli Mitra, eminent theatre personality and daughter of legendary actors Sombhu Mitra and Tripti Mitra died at her residence in South Kolkata on Sunday of heart ailments.

-Mitra, 73, a gifted actor, director and playwright, died at her residence in South Kolkata at 3:40 pm and was cremated at Siriti crematorium later without much fanfare, her close friend and theatre personality Arpita Ghosh said.
+Mitra, 73, a gifted actor, director and playwright, died at her residence in South Kolkata at 3:40 pm and was cremated at Siriti crematorium on Sunday evening without much fanfare, her close friend and theatre personality Arpita Ghosh said.

 She had been suffering from heart related ailments but had refused to be hospitalised and her condition worsened on Sunday, Ghosh said.